Year after year, I look forward to the holidays in New York City.

 In the Forest of Color, you’ll see larger-than-life lanterns of frogs, turtles, butterflies, and more.

-There’s also a holiday train, ice carvings, plenty of hot cocoa and more.
+There’s also a holiday train, ice carvings, plenty of hot cocoa, and more.

 DYKER HEIGHTS CHRISTMAS LIGHTS

-Every year, the residents of the Dyker Heights Brooklyn neighborhood deck out their homes with elaborate Christmas lights.
+As I mentioned above, every year, the residents of the Dyker Heights Brooklyn neighborhood deck out their homes with elaborate Christmas lights.

 Read our post on how to experience the Dyker Heights lights, including tips on how to get here and which areas to visit.